Coronavirus destroys lungs. But doctors are finding its damage in kidneys, hearts and elsewhere.

 “The question is, is it kind of behaving like a hybrid of different viruses?”
 Spiegel said.
 “What we’re learning is, it seems anyway, that this virus homes in on more than one organ system.”

 Reports also indicate that the virus can attack the liver.
 A 59-year-old woman in Long Island came to the hospital with dark urine, which was ultimately found to be caused by acute hepatitis.
-After she developed a cough, physicians attributed the liver damage to a COVID-19 infection.
+After she developed a cough, physicians attributed the liver damage to a covid-19 infection.

 Spiegel said he has seen more such reports every day, including one from China on five patients with acute viral hepatitis.